ericlingit/fastai-notes/lesson04/lesson4v3_video_notes01_imdb.md

 For our learner, we need the training data, the pretrained model to use (Wikitext103; WT103), and dropout.
 Dropout reduces overfitting.

-When we `fit_one_cycle`, we're fientuning the last layers of Wikitext103.
+When we `fit_one_cycle`, we're finetuning the last layers of Wikitext103.

 As usual, we'd then unfreeze and train some more with a lower learning rate.
 Note that this takes 2+ hours even on a high-end GPU.